-The tile has up to 6 active logical cores, which issue instructions down a shared four-stage pipeline.
+Each tile has up to 4 active logical cores, which issue instructions down a shared four-stage pipeline.
 Instructions from the active cores are issued round-robin.
-If up to 4 logical cores are active, each core is allocated a quarter of the processing cycles.
-If more than four logical cores are active, each core is allocated at least 1/n cycles (for n cores).
-Figure 3 shows the guaranteed core performance depending on the number of cores used.
+Each core is allocated a quarter of the processing cycles.

+Figure 3 Logical core performance